Skip to Content

-As winter approaches, many people experience the same signals: morefatigue, energy that struggles to return in the morning, less stable concentration and heightened sensitivity to the cold.
+As winter approaches, many people feel the same signals: more fatigue, energy that struggles to return in the morning, less stable concentration and heightened sensitivity to the cold.
 Even with a balanced diet, the body sometimes seems to function in slow motion, as if its internal resources are harder to mobilize.

-Why is this?
-Because it's not just a question of what you take, but above all of what your cells actually manage to use.
+Why is that?
+Because it's not just about what you take in, it's about what your cells manage to use.

-Winter fatigue: when the problem lies at cellular level
+Winter fatigue: when the problem lies at the cellular level

-With age, chronic stress, insufficient sleep or an unbalanced diet, the body produces more free radicals.
-These unstable molecules are part of normal metabolic functioning, but when they become too numerous, they create oxidative stress.
+With age, chronic stress, insufficient sleep or an unbalanced diet, thebody produces more free radicals.
+These unstable molecules are part of normal metabolic function, but when they become too numerous, they create oxidative stress.

-This oxidative stress directly affects the mitochondria, the tiny energy-producing structures found in all your cells.
+This oxidative stress directly affects mitochondria, the tiny energy-producing structures found in every cell.
 When they are overstretched or damaged, energy production slows down.

 The result: persistent fatigue, slower recovery, reduced concentration and less effective immune defenses.

-Numerous scientific data show that mitochondrial oxidative stress is a central factor in fatigue, cellular aging and increased vulnerability to infection, particularly during winter.
+Numerous scientific data show that mitochondrial oxidative stress is a central factor in fatigue, cellular aging and increased vulnerability to infection, particularly in winter.

 Vitamin C: more than just a boost

-Vitamin C is more than just a one-off stimulant.
+Vitamin C is more than just an occasional stimulant.
 It plays a fundamental role in several key bodily functions:

 Why conventional vitamin C sometimes reaches its limits

-Conventional vitamin C is absorbed from the intestine via a saturable mechanism.
+Conventional vitamin C is absorbed in the intestine by a saturable mechanism.
 In other words, as doses increase, the body absorbs proportionately less.
-Beyond certain thresholds, a significant proportion is simply eliminated.
+Above certain thresholds, a significant proportion is simply eliminated.

-In tired, stressed or older people, this limit is even more marked: oxidative stress is higher, cellular needs increase, but vitamin C absorption and retention may be less effective.
+In tired, stressed or elderly people, this limitation is even more marked: oxidative stress is higher, cellular needs increase, but vitamin C absorption and retention may be less effective.

-This is where an optimized form comes into its own.
+This is where an optimized shape comes into its own.

 Liposomal vitamin C: optimized bioavailability

-Liposomal vitamin C is based on a technology of encapsulation in phospholipids, molecules naturally present in cell membranes.
+Liposomal vitamin C is based on encapsulation technology in phospholipids, molecules naturally present in cell membranes.

 This lipid envelope protects vitamin C from digestive acidity and facilitates its passage through the intestinal barrier.